pulzze/autoflow-documentation/docs/ids/action-datetime-current-date/tooltip.md

-Returns the current date in UTC
+Provides the current date in UTC (yyyy-MM-dd)